Akshit17/GNN-based-classification/README.md

 ```
 Hyperparameters :- `optimizer : Adam`, `learning rate : 1e-3`

-For training the model pytorch lighning was used as wrapper
+For training the model Pytorch Lightning was used as wrapper for easy-to-use and flexible interface for defining and training the model without needing to worry about low-level implementation details.

 #### Performance :-